issp-center-dev/mVMC/doc/en/source/output.rst

 xxx\_CalcTimer.dat
 ~~~~~~~~~~~~~~~~~~~

-After finishing calculation, the processing time is outputted in the
+After finishing the calculation, the processing time is outputted in the
-order of the name, the number assigned by the process and the seconds at
+order of the name, the number assigned by the process, and the seconds at
-each processes.
+each process.
 An example of outputted file is shown as follows.

 ::